react-component/form/README.md

 ### isFieldTouched(name: String): Bool

-Whether this input's value had been change.
+Whether this input's value had been changed by user.

 ### isFieldsTouched(names: String[]): Bool

-Whether one of the inputs' values had been change.
+Whether one of the inputs' values had been changed by user.

 ### resetFields([names: String[]])